awesomearpit/react-url-shortner/README.md

 The demo link is http://chivalrous-wrench.surge.sh

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstraped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts